-It goes way beyond a good resume and experience
+It goes way beyond a good resume and IT job experience

 We do a lot of hiring around here.
 Some for ourselves, some for clients.
-We post the best and most interesting jobs in our Jobs of the Week.
+We post the best and most interesting IT job in our Job Alert page.
 What if you see the job you’d love (say being a UX/UI designer for a cool company that supports remote work)?
 How do you get that job?
 Here are a few tips that will get you on the right path.

 Invest in training yourself

 A big part of getting the IT job you want is having the skills to do the job.
 Maybe you’ve got some Cisco experience under your belt, but none of the certifications.
 If you want to be a Cisco Network Analyst, you’re going to need the real training to get there.
 Yes, experience helps, but folks like us need certified people to meet vendor and customer requirements.
 Even if you have to do the learning on your own time, invest in yourself and get formal training under your belt.